You are currently viewing Crescent Roll Cornucopias {A Thanksgiving Snack for Kids}

 Crescent Roll Cornucopias

 I love, love, love how these Crescent Roll Cornucopias turned out.
 The kids were equally as excited to come home from school to these yummies waiting on the kitchen counter.
 I might just have to make this more often.
-It’s so simple, and good for them, so why not?!
-Right?!
-It was very nice to see them filling up on veggies!
-Here’s the how-to on this simple fun Thanksgiving food for the kids and the adults:
+It’s so simple, and good for them, so why not?
+It was very nice to see them filling up on veggies.

-Here’s what your gonna need for these Crescent Roll Cornucopia:
+Here’s what you’re going to need for these Crescent Roll Cornucopia:

-1 package of crescent dough makes about 8-10 cornucopia
+For this recipe: 1 package of crescent dough makes about 8-10 cornucopias

-• Refrigerated Crescent Recipe Creations – A Roll of Seamless Dough (if you can’t find this, just grab some original refrigerated crescent dough)
+• Refrigerated Crescent Roll Sheet – A Roll of Seamless Dough (if you can’t find this, just grab some original refrigerated crescent dough)

 • Ranch Dry Mix Packet

-• Unroll the dough, and along the long side of the rectangle, slice it in about 1/2 in. long strips
+Unroll the dough, and along the long side of the rectangle, slice it into about 1/2-inch long strips

-• *If you are using regular crescent dough, then unroll, and seal the seams so it becomes 1 big sheet of dough, before slicing into strips
+*If you are using regular crescent dough, you should prep it now.
+Unroll, and seal the seams so it becomes 1 big sheet of dough, before slicing it into strips

-• Starting at the bottom of your V, start wrapping a strip around the foil overlapping each time by a little bit, and pressing to seal where needed
+• Starting at the bottom of your corn, start wrapping a strip around the foil overlapping each time by a little bit, and pressing to seal where needed

 • Pull the tip up a little for a curved shape